Anti-Corruption 、Anti-Bribery and Anti-Money Laundering Policy

 HIWIN Technologies Corporation and all its subsidiaries (hereinafter referred to as "the Company") operate in adherence to the " Ethical Corporate Management Best Practice Principles " and the "Procedures for Ethical Management and Guidelines for Conduct."
 The company adopts a zero-tolerance policy toward corruption and is committed to maintaining high ethical standards and conducting business with integrity and honesty.
 Corrupt practices include bribery, facilitation payments, kickbacks, collusion, embezzlement, fraud, theft, and any actions intended to improperly influence a third party or benefit oneself to the detriment of the Company.
-This policy is established to guide relevant personnel to avoid corrupt practices during business operations and to support anti-corruption initiatives of international organizations and various countries.
+In order to avoid corruption in the company's business operations, support and respond to the anti-corruption, anti-bribery and anti-money laundering policies of international organizations and countries, and in view of the increasing international attention to money laundering prevention, the company has formulated this policy to prevent the risks of money laundering, tax evasion and violation of sanctions and fulfill its international citizenship responsibilities for relevant personnel to follow.

 1.Objectives: